8. Funding and Tuition Scholarships

 8.6.1- Distinguished Fellowships for Entering Students

-- Loyola Fellowship: The Loyola Fellowship was established through the generosity of the Jesuits of Fordham University to encourage graduate study in the humanities and is awarded to incoming students.
-The Loyola Fellowship allows students to devote full time to their studies during their first year only.
+- Loyola Fellowship: The Loyola Fellowship was established through the generosity of the Jesuits of Fordham University.
+It is awarded to incoming doctoral students pursuing programs in the humanities.

 8.6.2- Distinguished Fellowships for Advanced Students

-Three academic-year distinguished fellowships are available for outstanding doctoral students.
-These fellowships do not fall under the award tenure policy previously described and thus, in some programs, may increase a student's eligibility for funding by no more than one year.
-In no case will a student's eligibility for aid be increased by more than one year, even if a student is awarded more than one distinguished fellowship during her/his/their time at Fordham.
+Three academic-year Distinguished Fellowships are available for outstanding doctoral students.
+These fellowships do not fall under the award tenure policy previously described and thus, in some programs, may increase a student's funding by one additional year.
+In no case will a student's eligibility for aid be increased by more than one year, even if a student is awarded more than one Distinguished Fellowship during their time at Fordham.

-- Research Fellowship: The GSAS Research Fellowship provides support for GSAS students to work as research fellows to conduct research on their own dissertations.
-The fellowship provides support for students who wish to work closely with faculty members to develop their own dissertation research projects or to learn methods or procedures that they will use in their own dissertation research.
+- Research Fellowship: The GSAS Research Fellowship provides support for GSAS students who wish to work closely with faculty to develop their dissertation research projects or to learn methods or procedures that they will apply in the course of their dissertation research.
+Please note that this fellowship does not permit work assignments to be held during the fellowship period.
+It is not a union-eligible position.

-- Senior Teaching Fellowship: Senior Teaching Fellowships typically provide support for students who have already completed a Teaching Fellowship in their department.
-Responsibilities of Senior Teaching Fellows include teaching two courses per year at Fordham College under faculty supervision.
-The fellowship is designed for the student who has already completed a teaching fellowship within his or her department and has demonstrated effective teaching skills.
+- Senior Teaching Fellowship: Senior Teaching Fellowships provide support for Graduate Student Workers who have already completed a teaching fellowship in their department and who have demonstrated effective teaching skills.
+Responsibilities of senior teaching fellows include teaching two courses per year at Fordham College under faculty supervision.
+Please note that this fellowship is union-eligible.
+Recipients must either join the union or opt out and become a fair share payer.

-- Alumni Dissertation Fellowships: Alumni Dissertation Fellowships allow students to devote full time work to their dissertations.
+- Alumni Dissertation Fellowships: Alumni Dissertation Fellowships enable students to pursue full-time work and focus on their dissertations.
 The Alumni Dissertation Fellowship is the last of the internally administered prestigious awards for advanced doctoral students.
-Recipients are expected to complete, defend, and present their dissertations in time for a May graduation.
+Recipients are expected to complete, defend, and present their dissertations in time for May graduation in the year the fellowship is awarded.
+Please note that this fellowship does not permit work assignments to be held during the fellowship period.
+It is not a union-eligible position.

 8.6.3- Graduate Student Support Grants (SSGs)